Behavior modification

-Description
+Description and history

 The first use of the term behavior modification appears to have been by Edward Thorndike in 1911.
 His article Provisional Laws of Acquired Behavior or Learning makes frequent use of the term "modifying behavior".
 Through early research in the 1940s and the 1950s the term was used by Joseph Wolpe's research group.
 The experimental tradition in clinical psychology used it to refer to psycho-therapeutic techniques derived from empirical research.
+In the 1960s, behavior modification operated on stimulus-response-reinforcement framework (S-R-SR), emphasizing the concept of 'transactional' explanations of behavior.
 It has since come to refer mainly to techniques for increasing adaptive behavior through reinforcement and decreasing maladaptive behavior through extinction or punishment (with emphasis on the former).
+Furthermore, B. F. Skinner proposed the concept of reinforcement and punishment through his behaviorism theory, which suggested that humans are susceptible to changes based under reinforcement or punishment-based stimuli that can alter their behaviors.
+The evaluations of each of these analysts helped to shape the foundation of behavioral modification and how it can utilized to alter certain behaviors.

 In recent years, the concept of punishment has had many critics, though these criticisms tend not to apply to negative punishment (time-outs) and usually apply to the addition of some aversive event.
 The use of positive punishment by board certified behavior analysts is restricted to extreme circumstances when all other forms of treatment have failed and when the behavior to be modified is a danger to the person or to others (see professional practice of behavior analysis).
 In clinical settings positive punishment is usually restricted to using a spray bottle filled with water as an aversive event.
-When misused, more aversive punishment can lead to affective (emotional) disorders, as well as to the receiver of the punishment increasingly trying to avoid the punishment (i.e., "not get caught")..
+When misused, more aversive punishment can lead to affective (emotional) disorders, as well as to the receiver of the punishment increasingly trying to avoid the punishment (i.e., "not get caught").

+Behavior modification can also be applied to areas of study in habitual formation and in the classroom.
+According to a study done in 2021, behavioral modification techniques were tested with individuals with habits and saw positive change.
+While there is still much research to be done on understanding different techniques of behavioral modification and how it can be implemented, it can be used in classrooms as well in a form of teaching.
+In an educational setting, behavioral modification such as reinforcement or punishment are often provided automatically or manually by secondary school teachers and can have varying outcomes.
+The further implementation of behavioral modification techniques in the classroom and their effectiveness could imply more positive outcomes for students in the future if more research is completed.

 Behavior modification relies on the following: